-(Part 12 of 27 in ~ Study inspired by Pakour & Art du Déplacement by V. Thibault)
+(Part 12 of 37 in series, Study inspired by Pakour & Art du Déplacement by V. Thibault)

 “What would the greatest version of myself do?”

 I can think of no better personal compass than that simple question.
 I whole-heartedly agree with its sentiment; that exploring your own concept of “greatness” is the single most important thing you can do.
 Each of us will come to a different answer; potentially very different answers.
 But, the act of honestly exploring your own conceptions, and the act of self reflection, are what will move you in a positive direction.

 I had already begun embracing this idea of seeking the greatest version of myself.
 As part of that effort, I took up a personal Oath which clearly reflects the idea.